Our Visit to Japan

 Descending to Haneda Airport

-Somehow the hours passed and our plane was slowly descending into the land of the rising sun.
+Somehow the hours passed and our plane was slowly descending into the land of the rising sun and for Haneda Airport.

 View of Fuji-san